-Bonnie Brae is an extraordinary residential school and a safe haven for boys and young men in crisis, ages 8-21.
+Bonnie Brae is an extraordinary residential school and a safe place for boys and young men in crisis, ages 8-21.
 Accredited by the Joint Commission, Bonnie Brae is one of the nation’s preeminent therapeutic learning environments for troubled adolescent boys who have been neglected, abused or abandoned.
-Since 1916, when Bonnie Brae was founded by Judge Harry Osborne, we have helped 10,000 boys at-risk.
-Today, we serve nearly 100 boys at our main campus in Bernards Township and 21 young men at our transitional living homes in New Brunswick , Bound Brook and now, Bridgewater.
+Since 1916, when Bonnie Brae was founded by Judge Harry Osborne, we have helped more than 10,000 boys at-risk.
+Today, we serve nearly 100 boys at our main campus in Bernards Township and 21 young men at our transitional living homes in New Brunswick , Bound Brook and Bridgewater.
 Bonnie Brae’s mission is “empowering youth and families to achieve small victories every day through comprehensive care and education.”
-For 100 years, when all other resources have failed, Bonnie Brae has been a refuge for New Jersey boys and young men.
+For more than 100 years, when all other resources have failed, Bonnie Brae has been a refuge for New Jersey boys and young men.